Khoi-Ngo/FU_FINALCAPSTONE_BE/README.md

 This repository contains the backend services for the **AISEA** project, developed using **.NET 8.0**.
 The solution is split into two main components:

-- **AISEA.ApiService**: An ASP.NET Core Web API providing RESTful endpoints.
+- **AISEA.ApiService**: An ASP.NET Core Web API providing RESTful endpoints
-- **AISEA.BgService**: A .NET Worker Service for background processing.

 Both services are containerized using Docker and orchestrated with Docker Compose, enabling a consistent development environment with support for code updates via volume mounts.